Window Sill Replacement Cost

 In this case, the following price estimates would apply:

-• 4 Casement windows for a terraced home: £2,000 to £2,250
+• 4 Casement windows for a terraced home — £2,000 to £2,250

-• 8 Windows for a semi-detached home: £3,500 to £4,000
+• 8 Windows for a semi-detached home — £3,500 to £4,000

-• 12-15 Windows for a detached home: £5,100 to £5,900
+• 12 – 15 Windows for a detached home — £5,100 to £5,900

-Having between four and fifteen windows installed should take between a full work day and a day and a half.
+Having between four and fifteen windows installed should take between a full workday and a day and a half.
 As a result, several window installations, along with a window sill replacement, would probably need a second work day.

-It could be the case that most of the work can be completed on the first day with just a few hours of work for the second day, or in some scenarios, you may even look at close to two full days of labour.
+It could be the case that most of the work can be completed on the first day with just a few hours of work on the second day, or in some scenarios, you may even look at close to two full days of labour.

-Another task worth paying for on the same day of a window sill replacement would be to have your windows and doors resealed or at least one window (i.e. the one with the window sill replacement).
+Another task worth paying for on the same day of a window sill replacement would be to have your windows and doors resealed — or at least one window (i.e., the one with the window sill replacement).

 Since this work tends to take between 30 minutes and two hours, a professional should be able to replace your window seal and perform resealing work on the same day.
 That is unless you wanted extensive resealing of many windows and doors.

-• Reseal window unit 61cm 101cm: £25 to £50
+• Reseal window unit 61cm x 101cm — £25 to £50

-• Reseal window unit 119cm x 101cm: £35 to £60
+• Reseal window unit 119cm x 101cm — £35 to £60

-• Reseal window unit 177cm x 116cm: £55 to £80
+• Reseal window unit 177cm x 116cm — £55 to £80

-• uPVC door seal replacement for standard sized door: £45 to £70
+• uPVC door seal replacement for standard sized door — £45 to £70

 Labour Costs and Timescales

 The price of labour is what you pay the tradesperson for their time and work.
-It is added to the cost of supplies for your total bill if paying a professional to replace a window sill for you.
+It is added to the cost of supplies for your total bill if you are paying a professional to replace a window sill for you.

-installing window sill
+tradesperson applying sealant after installing a new window sill

 As for the actual price figures, a window sill installer could charge about £15 to £25 per hour.
 With it generally taking between 1.5 hours and 3 hours for a contractor to replace a window sill, the total labour cost is likely to land between £30 and £75.